 Q. What are the "Catchment States" for UNIMAID?

 A. The catchment states include Borno, Adamawa, Bauchi, Gombe, Taraba, and Yobe.
-Candidates from these states often have slightly lower cutoff requirements.
+Candidates from these states often have slightly lower cut off requirements.

 Q. Does UNIMAID accept two sittings for O’level?